 Excellence in Cybersecurity

 David Arnold joined Illinois Institute of Technology as an undergraduate student.
-Now, eight years later, with bachelor鈥檚 and master鈥檚 degrees already under his belt, he is in the final stages of his doctoral program.
+Now, eight years later, he has completed his bachelor鈥檚, master鈥檚, and doctoral degrees.

-As a student in the Department of Electrical and Computer Engineering, David has excelled in his studies and research and has gone above and beyond to create new opportunities for students interested in computer engineering.
+As a student in the Department of Electrical and Computer Engineering, Arnold excelled in his studies and research and went above and beyond to create new opportunities for students interested in computer engineering.

-In 2018 David founded , a student organization that offers hands-on experience in computer engineering by participating in projects, seminars, and high-level competitions that offer invaluable career experience.
+In 2018 Arnold founded , a student organization that offers hands-on experience in computer engineering by participating in projects, seminars, and high-level competitions that offer invaluable career experience.

 鈥淲e wanted to create a space where students could explore cybersecurity and practice their skills in real-world scenarios.
 However, we noticed that no student organizations fulfilled that need and so we decided to found our own,鈥 he says.

-He has also collaborated with Walter and Harriet Filmer Endowed Chair in Electrical and Computer Engineering Jafar Saniie in designing and teaching the department鈥檚 new introductory cybersecurity course.
+He also collaborated with Walter and Harriet Filmer Endowed Chair in Electrical and Computer Engineering Jafar Saniie in designing and teaching the department鈥檚 new introductory cybersecurity course, starting while he was still a graduate student and now continuing on as adjunct faculty.

 鈥淲e were concerned that our first- and second-year students weren鈥檛 receiving enough exposure to cybersecurity and wanted a course that would help them gain experience for their summer internship hunts,鈥 he says.